 Prior to joining the firm, Craig served as Director of the Office of Federal Contract Compliance Programs (OFCCP), a federal civil rights enforcement agency at the U.S. Department of Labor.
-There he served as the leader and senior executive of a premier civil rights enforcement agency that has achieved record enforcement recoveries in FY 2019 and FY 2020.
-Craig reported directly to the Secretary and Deputy Secretary of Labor; overseeing approximately 450 employees and a budget of almost $110 million, with a mission to ensure compliance by federal contractors with equal employment opportunity and non-discrimination obligations.
+There he served as the leader and senior executive of a premier civil rights enforcement agency that achieved records for both enforcement recoveries and compliance assistance in FY 2019 and FY 2020.
+Craig reported directly to the Secretary and Deputy Secretary of Labor; overseeing approximately 450 employees and a budget of over $105 million, with a mission to ensure compliance by federal contractors with equal employment opportunity and non-discrimination obligations.

 From his leadership experience at OFCCP and U.S. DOL, Craig provides clients who conduct business with the federal government a wealth of experience and insight into the enforcement of equal employment opportunity regulations and compliance with affirmative action and nondiscrimination obligations.
 In addition, he advises clients on developing comprehensive diversity, equity, inclusion, and accessibility (DEIA) programs and pay equity self-audits.
 Finally, Craig’s knowledge and experience with the regulatory process is of significant value in providing counsel as to agency rulemakings under the Administrative Procedure Act.

 Prior to his tenure at OFCCP, Craig served as the City Attorney of Coral Gables, Florida, where he was the general counsel and chief legal officer for a municipality in South Florida.
 Before becoming City Attorney, Craig served as Chief of Appeals and then Chief of Federal Litigation for Miami-Dade County, one of the largest counties in the United States.
 Craig is board certified by The Florida Bar in city, county, and local government law.